• Skip to primary navigation

 Dr. Arthur Smolensky, a Tennessee emergency medicine specialist, set out to answer that question.
 He reviewed hospital job postings and employment contracts in 14 major metropolitan areas.
 He found that 43% of ER patients were seen in ERs staffed by companies with non-doctor owners, nearly all of whom are private equity investors.

-Concerns about private equity in healthcare.
+Concerns about private-equity firms in healthcare.

 Do we want companies run by non-doctors telling our doctors how to treat us?
 I know I don’t!
+But it’s happening on a large scale throughout the US.

 Does reducing the number of doctors impact the quality and cost of care?

-Generally, nurse practitioners and physician assistants have master’s degrees and specialized training.
+photo of a piece of paper with excellent, good, average, and poor written next to small boxes, with a red pencil lying nearby, excellent checked off - emergency room safety concernsGenerally, nurse practitioners and physician assistants have master’s degrees and specialized training.
 Many states allow NPs and PAs to diagnose patients and prescribe medication with little or no supervision from a doctor, but rules vary by state.
 Importantly, they have significantly less training than doctors.

 Unfortunately, when midlevel practitioners treat patients without input from doctors (who receive more training), patients are more vulnerable to misdiagnoses and inadequate care.